Asset Processor Service

 - Acquisition - Worker claims job via HTTP (first-come-first-served)

-- Render - Generate orbit frames at configured angles
+- Render - Generate orbit frames at configured angles (models) or swing animation frames (texture sets)

-- Encode - Create animated WebP + poster image
+- Encode - Create animated WebP + poster image for both models and texture sets

 - Upload - Send thumbnail to API via multipart form